Eternal Darkness: Plot

-The chapters found in the game are not discovered in chronological order.
-Instead, to make the narrative more dramatic, each chapter jumps around the timeline of the plot.
-However, despite the overall story skipping back and forth through time, the chapters do follow chronological order within their respective locations.
-This is because each setting also has its own contained story.

-In 2000 AD, Alexandra Roivas finds herself returning to her family's estate in Rhode Island after her grandfather, Edward Roivas, her only living relative, is found brutally murdered.
-Two weeks after returning, the local police have gotten nowhere with the investigation, Alex decides to investigate the mansion for clues, and stumbles upon a secret room containing a book bound with human skin called the Tome of Eternal Darkness.
+In 2000 AD, Alexandra Roivas returns to her family's estate in Rhode Island after her grandfather, Edward Roivas, her only living relative, is found brutally murdered.
+Two weeks later, the local police have gotten nowhere with the investigation.
+Alex decides to investigate the mansion for clues, and stumbles upon a secret room containing a book bound with human skin called the Tome of Eternal Darkness.
 Deciding to read it, she finds it contains accounts of various people in the past, beginning with the story of Pious Augustus in 26 BC.

 Pious, a respected Roman military commander, is sent to Ancient Persia to locate an important relic.
 Lured away from his men by mysterious voices, Pious ventures into an underground temple complex called the Forbidden City.
 He comes across three artifacts.
 Each possesses the essence of powerful godlike beings referred to as "The Ancients": Chattur'gha, Xel'lotath and Ulyaoth.
 Upon attempting to touch one of the artifacts, Pious finds himself corrupted by its power, resulting in him becoming undead yet gaining a significant amount of power, whereupon he pledges his allegiance to the artifact's Ancient and begins working on summoning them into the universe.
 The remaining two artifacts that Pious did not claim were put out of Pious' reach.
 One of the other artifacts represents the Ancient that is stronger than Pious', and the other represents the Ancient weaker than Pious'.